The 9 Best Boudoir Photographers in London

-Also a black-and-white photography specialist, Monika Szolle is primarily a wedding and portrait photographer.
+Monika Szolle is primarily a wedding and portrait photographer as well as a black-and-white photography specialist.
 And this mix is not all that uncommon among London boudoir photographers.
 However, there’s no mistaking which of the many images in her collection cross over into boudoir territory.

 Her style is artistically tasteful, and many of her boudoir photos could very well pass as standard portraits.
 All except for what her subject is wearing (or in many cases, not wearing).
 Her images are sensual, but subtly so, and although on the conservative side, they do embody a more contemporary feel.
 Check out her website for her portfolio, her helpful blog articles, and rave reviews from past clients.

 Szolle’s artistic and restrained style can work perfectly in this North London beautifully-designed home.
 It is a photogenic space with room after room of contemporary furnishings and splashes of color.

 5. Alexandra Vince of For Your Eyes Only Portraits